gwensyarefaputri/debuy/README.md

 3. After waiting for a certain number of block confirmations on the source chain (to prevent re-org attacks), the relayers reach a consensus.
 4. One of the relayers then submits a transaction to a smart contract on the destination chain to mint an equivalent amount of "wrapped" assets for the user.

 This project simulates the off-chain **relayer** component (steps 2, 3, and 4).
-It connects to a source chain, scans for locking events, manages the transaction lifecycle, and simulates the final submission to the destination chain.
+It connects to a source chain, scans for lock events, manages the transaction lifecycle, and simulates the final submission to the destination chain.

 ## Code Architecture